15 August 2025

 A well-designed data layer drives four key outcomes:

-• Smarter optimisation – Clearer signals mean better targeting and faster feedback loops.
+- Smarter optimisation – Clearer signals mean better targeting, cleaner testing, and faster feedback loops.

-• Cleaner attribution – Structured events help clarify which actions led to which results.
+- Cleaner attribution – Structured events help clarify which actions lead to which results, making performance easier to trace.

-• Faster deployment – New tracking or tags can be added without breaking or bloating your site.
+- Faster deployment – New tracking or tags can be added without breaking or bloating your site, saving time for devs and marketers alike.

 At Louder, we build data layers customised to the business, not just the platform.
 That means defining: